grinnell-cs/csc151-dh/_eboards/eboard06-3.md

 ### Upcoming Token-Generating Activities

+* Mentor sessions!

+### Other Upcoming Activities

 * Men's Tennis 9am and 5pm Saturday in the Field House.
 (30 min of watching is enough)
 * Swim meet Saturday at 1pm.
 (30 min of watching is enough)

-### Other Upcoming Activities

 * Men's Basketball Saturday at 1 p.m.
 * Women's Basketball Saturday at 3 p.m.